 - Demonic Possession: Anyone Parallax gets into, including Hal, Kilogwog and Ganthet.

 - De-Power: After Hal is finally freed from the Spectre he loses his immaterial status and becomes human again.

 - Determinator: His friends have fallen, he's been cut off from reinforcements and is standing alone against the same eldritch abomination that utterly ruined his life.
 Hal gives up?
 Hell, NO!Parallax: Give up.
 You failed once, you'll fail again.
 Lay down and die.
 You're weak.
 You're scared.
 Give up now.
 Give up.

 Parallax: Give up damn you.

 Hal: I don't know how.

-- Disproportionate Retribution: Black Hand tries to steal the Green Lantern ring under Oliver Quinn's care, Hal Jordan, still under The Spectre and Parallax's control, mutilates Black Hand's hand....
+- Disproportionate Retribution: Black Hand tries to steal the Green Lantern ring under Oliver Queen's care, Hal Jordan, still under The Spectre and Parallax's control, mutilates Black Hand's hand....

 - The Dreaded: Rayner explains how Guy Gardner always talks trash about Hal Jordan's enemies except Sinestro, whom he never mentions.

 - Faking the Dead: Sinestro faked his own death when he fought Hal during "Emerald Twilight".